hu-macsy/lama_old/scai/common/doc/CUDAAccess.rst

     SCAI_CUDA_DRV_CALL( cuMemAlloc( .. ), "" )
     ...
     SCAI_CUDA_DRV_CALL( cuCtxPopCurrent( ... ), "" )

-Most CUDA applications do not use these push and pop context routines but they are mandatory if another thread will use the same device within one application.

 The class CUDAAccess has been introduced to make sure that a context is always disabled by the destructor of the corresponding access object.